LaurenceM2015/myPortfolio/README.txt

 Adding and styling the iconmoon, use of the card box shadow, I have also made some modification on typography, grid, and utilities files.

+// SECTION PROCESS
+Added new icon and create 3 box.

 // SECTION FOUR: ABOUT ME